Ablrate – Pros & Cons

 Lenders are lending directly to borrowers who are typically small to medium size British businesses.

 Loan agreements are directly between the lender and the borrower.
-Ablrate just acts as a middle man, managing loans, payments and debt collection etc.
+The platform just acts as a middle man, managing loans, payments and debt collection etc.

-Ablrate provide very good and detailed information about their loans, including detailed explanations of the deal and descriptions of assets, including LTV’s and all documents associated with the valuation.
+The platform provides very good and detailed information about their loans & loan security.
+Including detailed explanations of the deal and descriptions of assets, including LTV’s and all documents associated with the valuation.

 Also available are borrower credit documents and all other documentation relating to a specific asset such as ecological reports and flood assessments depending upon the asset in question.

-Here is a list of a few of my current Ablrate P2P loans:
+Here is a list of a few of my current loans:

 You can see the top-level information on each loan.
 And when you drill down, you can see the detailed information is still available, and it is updated regularly.

-I know this is probably one screenshot too many for a review, but I wanted to show the different loans available, and who doesn’t want to brag that they own (part of) a private jet.
-Even if it is being broker up for parts 🙂
+I know this is probably one screenshot too many for this Ablrate review, but I wanted to show the different loans available, and who doesn’t want to brag that they own (part of) a private jet.
+Even if it is being broken up for parts 🙂

 You’ll notice below the red number “1” indicating a new document is available for this loan.